SnowOats/hugo_website/content/projects/project-02.md

         "application/json"
     ],
     "X-Amzn-Trace-Id": [
-        "Root=1-647e2790-8f1e856b24006082d3123ec6;Sampled=0;lineage=60feb345:0"
+        "Root=1-647e2790-8f1e856b24006082d3123;Sampled=0;lineage=60feb345:0"
     ]
 }
 ```

 #### ERROR: {"message":"Missing Authentication Token"}
-The API gateway link cannot directly be called, instead pass in a Request Body by making a cURL request
+The API gateway link cannot directly be called, instead pass in a Request Body as `{}`.\
+This can be done through a cURL request or Postman.

 ### Website modification
 #### index.html